ionic-team/ionic-framework/packages/core/src/components/radio/readme.md

 string

-Reflects the value of the form control.
+the value of the radio.

 ## Attributes